tonywhatever/deb_build4skippy/Ubuntu-Recipe.md

 Do not enter 'skippy-xd-master' but download the zip-file from <https://github.com/tonywhatever/deb_build4skippy> and unzip it.

 Within the *newly* created directory 'deb_build4skippy-main' do:

+Start of Backport Instruction

+Edit first the File 4ubuntu_only/changelog and replace 'ubuntu24.04' with 'ubuntu22.04' and save the file.
+That is all!

+End of Backport Imstruction

 ```
 cp -a /debian ../skippy-xd-master/